norpie/mirabel/README.md

 - `Tracker`: Keeps track of the progress of the plan, how long each step took, etc. From this information we also extrapolate an estimate to how long the entire plan will take.
 - `Plan Generator`: Generates the top level goals for the plan.

-This is an example conversation and spec for the initial user goal "We should have a history page with previous actions".
-Which has then been refined into a Spec:

 #### **Graph of Spec creation**

 ```mermaid